-Lesley Postle, editor of this website, explains how bereavement can cause weight gain and what you can do about it.
+Lesley Postle explains how bereavement can cause weight gain and what you can do about it.

 Many people complain of weight gain after a bereavement which also makes them feel unhappy with themselves.
 It is a common problem when you are grieving but if you understand why and how it is happening, you will be able to do things which will help.

 Comfort eating is common when we we are unhappy in life and grief is one of the most challenging things that we ever have to face.
 It causes a lot of stress on our bodies and that affects our appetites as well as many other things like sleep.

 At first, when we are in the initial shock and acute stress of grief we might not feel like eating at all and we certainly won't feel like cooking.

 Later on, when the initial shock of our bereavement has passed, we may enter a longer period of chronic stress, as we slowly process our grief and work out who we are in this new strange post-loss life.

 Chronic stress tends to increase the appetite but we still don't feel like cooking or looking after ourselves much, so, we get into the bad habit of surviving on snacks like chocolate or crisps.
 We might also try drinking a lot of coffee to try and get some energy.
 We are busy trying to get back to work or cope with family demands, but we're also really tired from all the stress, so exercise also goes by the wayside.